KevinAst/visualize-it/docs/visualize-it.md

 <!--- *** SUB-SECTION *************************************************************** --->
 ## Component Catalog

+??
+I think this concept (currently ether) will be replaced with our libManager feature which has knowledge of all loaded libraries (SmartLib)

 AI: Because SmartComp catalogs are dynamically retrieved at run-time, they will have a similar registry process.
 This way we can support persistance of our views (containing SmartComps), where the referenced